A Feasibility-Driven Approach to Control-Limited DDP: Box-FDDP: a feasibility-driven approach for multiple shooting

-The reason is due to the fact that we cannot quantify the effect of the gaps on the control bounds, which are needed to solve the feed-forward sub-problem~\eref{eq:feedforward_subproblem}.
-Note that our approach is equivalent to opening the control bounds during dynamic-infeasible iterates.
+We do this because we cannot quantify the effect of the gaps on the control bounds, which are needed to solve the feed-forward sub-problem~\eref{eq:feedforward_subproblem}.
+Our approach is equivalent to opening the control bounds during dynamically-infeasible iterates.